-Cloudland Canyon Waterfall Wedding
+Cloudland Canyon Wedding Elopement

 A big, traditional wedding never resonated with Zoe and Austin.
-It simply didn’t align with their values.
+It simply didn't align with their values.
 For them, the most important things was to be somewhere beautiful and just to have their families present.
 Our elopement packages were exactly for what they were looking for to photograph their Cloudland Canyon elopement wedding.

 Once they decided to elope, Georgia was the obvious option since there are so many beautiful places.
 They had been to Cloudland Canyon a handful of times before and knew it would be the perfect location for their intimate, sunrise wedding.
 They loved the nature and beauty the state park provided, with the canyon overlook and waterfalls below.